capsule-corp-ternoa/ternoa-doc/docs/for-developers/advanced-guides/secret-nft/decrypting.md

 ## Custom and destructured flow

 -   How to retrieve Secret NFT assets

     -   Ternoa IPFS Client

 -   How to prepare payloads for TEE enclaves

     -   Enclave health status
     -   Payload formatting
     -   Get request

-- How to retrive Secret Key
+-   How to retrieve Secret Key

     -   Shares combined

 -   How to decrypt the secret